minio/docs/source/operations/troubleshooting.rst

 #.
 Community support from the `public Slack channel <https://slack.min.io>`_.

    Community support is best-effort only and has no :abbr:`SLA (Service Level Agreement)` or :abbr:`SLO (Service Level Objective)`.
 #.
-Paid subscribers have access to the MinIO Subscription Network, |subnet-short|, which provides a :abbr:`SLA (Service Level Agreement)` based on subscription, typically 48 hours.
+Paid subscribers have access to the MinIO Subscription Network, |subnet-short|, which provides access to health checks, direct-to-engineering support, and license management.

    For current licensing levels and pricing, refer to the |SUBNET| page.